 Perhaps the most important difference between biblical marriage and its modern day counterpart is that, in biblical times, government did not regulate marriage.
 There was no such thing as a marriage license, nor did the government care who married whom, or how many wives a man had.

 The early concept of marriage was this: two people made a covenant with each other.
 Regardless of whether they did this of their own accord, or through a matchmaker, or at the insistence of their families, the marriage began with the agreement or covenant between the two.
 Some time afterward, there would be a feast for public recognition of the agreement, and a contract would be signed by both parties, putting in writing what they had already promised to each other.
 After this was done, and only then, would the couple live together and be intimate with each other.
-Prior to the signing of the covenant, the couple was spoken of as betrothed or engaged, but this had a meaning different from today's concept of betrothal or engagement.
+Prior to the signing of the contract, the couple was spoken of as betrothed or engaged, but this had a meaning different from today's concept of betrothal or engagement.
 Their betrothal was as morally binding as the marriage itself, and could only be broken by divorce, even though no contract had been signed and no sexual activity had occurred.

 An example of this can be seen in Matthew 1:19, with Joseph and Mary.
 At this point in their relationship, they were betrothed.
 They had not moved in together, had not signed a contract, had not had a marriage feast, and had not had sexual contact.
 All they had was the agreement they had made with each other, their covenant.
 But when Joseph discovered that Mary was pregnant, he thought she had been unfaithful, and decided not to marry her.
 He could have had her stoned to death, thinking she had committed adultery, but chose instead to divorce her privately.
 (The King James Version says "put her away.")
 The Greek word is ἀπολῦσαι apolysai, and it means divorce.
-Even though they had none of the things that would make a modern marriage binding, they were considered married, simply on the basis of their agreement to each other!
+Even though they had none of the things that would make a modern marriage binding, they were considered married, simply on the basis of their agreement with each other!
 So for a biblical definition of marriage we have simply one thing: a covenant.
 When two people make an agreement between themselves that they will live their lives together as a couple and be faithful to each other, then, biblically, they are married.
 They may choose to sign a contract, they may choose to have a ceremony and reception, they may choose any other forms of public recognition, but none of those are required biblically for the marriage to be binding.

 One final point before we search scripture for examples of same-sex marriage: We'll be using primarily the King James Version of scripture, with corrections to translation errors provided by Hebrew and Greek texts.
 It needs to be understood by the reader that words that appear in italics in the King James Version are not found in the Hebrew or Greek text, but were added by the translators.
 Sometimes those added words help clarify a concept, and adding an occasional article (a, an, the) or preposition is a valid part of translation.
 Literal word-for-word translation is usually impossible and rarely desirable.
-For example, let us take the Hebrew word במשכנותיך b'mish'k'noteicha.
-Even though it is only one word in Hebrew, it is impossible to translate it into English with less than three words.
-It means in thy tabernacles.
+For example, let us take the Hebrew word ובמשכנותיך uv'mish'k'noteicha.
+Even though it is only one word in Hebrew, it is impossible to translate it into English with less than four words.
+It means and in thy tabernacles.
 But sometimes the added words of the translators do us a disservice.
 Sometimes they completely change the meaning (which is often what they intended to do.)
 For example, look at Colossians 1:19.
 Notice in the King James Version that the word Father is in italics.
 Other translations may have the word God where the King James has Father.
 But the Greek text has neither.
 The verse in Greek says For all the fullness was pleased to dwell in Him.
 (Compare Col. 2:9) By inserting Father or God, the translators changed the meaning of what Paul wrote.
 Not only is that not helpful, it's sinful!
 (Rev. 22:18-19)

 In I Samuel chapter 18, Jonathan met David and loved him.
 Verse 1 tells us that the soul of Jonathan was knit, or intertwined, with the soul of David.
 Lest we think of this simply as something spiritual, let us look at the meaning of soul.
 There is an erroneous conception that the soul is similar to, or synonymous with, the spirit.
 Some preachers try to turn us into a sort of trinity, claiming that we are made up of three parts, that is, body, soul and spirit.
 But the scripture does not say this.
 We know from Genesis 2:7 that God formed our bodies out of the dust of the earth.
 It then says in the same verse that He breathed into our nostrils the breath of life, i.e., spirit (in Hebrew, Greek and some other languages, the word for wind and spirit are the same), and man BECAME a living soul.
 So the formula isn't